The-Duchess/ruby-irc-framework/README.md

 >Provides a number of functions for operation

-- start which takes connection information for authentication and channels to join and starts running the bot
+- setup which takes the following arguments and connects and joins channels
+>- bool to use ssl
+>- bool to use a server pass
+>- the server pass (can be "" if you do not want to use it)
+>- the nickserv pass (can be "" if you do not want to use it)
+>- an array of channels to join

-		ircbot.start(use_ssl, use_server_pass, server_pass, nickserv_pass, channels)
+		ircbot.setup(use_ssl, use_server_pass, server_pass, nickserv_pass, channels)

+- start which starts the bot

+		ircbot.start!

 - on which allows you to register code to be run over and IRC_message object when the bot receives a message with the :message type. registered blocks are only used if you use ircbot.start(...) to run the bot